-I woke up this morning at seven, stepped into the shower, and sleepily pushed the button that turns on the hot water heater.
+One Saturday morning in Tokyo, I woke up, stepped into the shower and sleepily pushed the button that turned on the hot water heater.

 Or so I thought.